 Representing Ohio's Osteopathic Family Physicians

-Ohio ACOFP is affiliated with the American College of Osteopathic Family Physicians and the Ohio Osteopathic Association.
-The Ohio ACOFP also works closely with the Ohio University Heritage College of Osteopathic Medicine’s Family Practice Student Association and provides an annual grant to support the chapter.
-Ohio ACOFP is a partner with the Ohio Department of Health's Patient Centered Primary Care Collaborative and the Ohio Coalition of Primary Care Physicians.
+Ohio ACOFP is affiliated with the American College of Osteopathic Family Physicians and Ohio Osteopathic Association.
+The organization is a partner with the Ohio Department of Health's Patient Centered Primary Care Collaborative and the Ohio Coalition of Primary Care Physicians.

 To promote and preserve the osteopathic family physician as a professional extension of the family by serving as the primary source of healthcare and health information.